Adaptive information-maximization encoding for ghost imaging--A general Bayesian framework under experimental physical constraints: Results

 \subsection{Information-optimal encoding in an ideal energy-constrained regime}

 Based on the information-theoretic objective derived in the previous subsection, we first examine AIME in an idealized yet physically meaningful encoding regime.
 Specifically, we consider a total-energy constraint on the encoding light fields, which captures a fundamental limitation in optical imaging systems.
-This regime serves as a benchmark scenario for revealing the intrinsic structure of information-optimal encoding.
-Under this constraint, the optimal encoding admits a closed-form analytical solution, as established in the following theorem.
+Since the total energy of encoding~${\bf h}_k$ can be represented by its~$\ell_1$ norm, i.e., $\sum_j {{\bf h}_{k}}_j = \|{\bf h}_k\|_1 $, Aime under this constraint is denoted with suffix ``-$\ell_1$''.
+In this regime, the optimal encoding admits a closed-form analytical solution, as established in the following theorem.

 \begin{theorem}[Theoretical solution of information-optimal encoding under a total-energy constraint] Consider the following optimization problem:

 where~$\mathbf{P}_{k-1}$ is a positive definite covariance matrix, $\mathbf{x}$ is a non-negative vector, and~$C>0$ is a constant.
 Then the above problem admits an analytical optimal solution.
 Specifically, the optimal encoding vector is given by